Skip to main content

 Fishers target popular species such as hoki, orange roughy and snapper near the bottom of the seafloor because that is where these fish are abundant.

-By typically returning to the same fishing grounds each season, fishers are able to catch enough fish by bottom trawling less than five per cent of our oceans each year.
+By typically returning to the same fishing grounds each season, fishers are able to catch enough fish by bottom trawling less than three percent of our ocean territory or EEZ each year.
 Fishing grounds are comparable to a farmer’s fields – they are used specifically for food production and limit the effects of this production to a particular area.

 The comparatively small area of fishing grounds mostly have sandy or muddy seafloors.